twilio/authy-openvpn/README.md

 ## Quick Installation

-### Getting the plugin

-#### Debian based systems (as root)
+### From source

+	curl `https://codeload.github.com/authy/authy-open-vpn/zip/master` -o authy-openvpn.zip && tar -zxvf authy-openvpn.zip
+	cd authy-open-vpn-master
+	sudo make install

+Get your free Authy API KEY from https://www.authy.com/signup .

+Finally configure the plugin.

+	sudo ./postinstall

+### Using Ubuntu and Debian packages

 	curl 'https://github.com/authy/authy-open-vpn/blob/master/debian/authy-open-vpn-1.1_1.1-1ubuntu1_i386.deb?raw=true'	-o authy-openvpn.deb
-	dpkg -i authy-openvpn.deb

-#### Debian based systems (with sudo).
-Ubuntu

-	curl 'https://github.com/authy/authy-open-vpn/blob/master/debian/authy-open-vpn-1.1_1.1-1ubuntu1_i386.deb?raw=true'	-o authy-openvpn.deb
 	sudo dpkg -i authy-openvpn.deb

-#### Red Hat based systems
+### CentOS and RedHat based systems

 	curl 'https://github.com/authy/authy-open-vpn/blob/master/rpmbuild/RPMS/x86_64/authy-open-vpn-1.1-1.el6.x86_64.rpm?raw=true' -o authy-openvpn.rpm
 	rpm -i authy-openvpn.rpm

-### Configuring OpenVPN to use the plugin

-After the installation on debian based system you will just need to follow the postinstall script.

-On redhat based system you will need to manually run the postinstall script

 	bash /usr/lib/authy/postinstall

-### Restarting you server
+## Restarting your server

-#### Ubuntu
+### Ubuntu

 	sudo service openvpn restart

-#### Debian
+### Debian

 	/etc/init.d/openvpn restart

-#### Red Hat and Fedora Core Linux
+### CentOS and RedHat

 	/sbin/service openvpn restart

-### Creating the /etc/authy.conf

-Before start you will need to add to yours client configuration (`client.conf`) the following line
+## How it works

+If you were using certificates you won't need to regenerate your certificates or avoid the use of these.

+Authy plugin intercepts the auth user pass verification, to add the TWO Factor authentication, and for this you will need to ask to your users to add

 	auth-user-pass

+to their client configuration, that is usually `client.conf`.
+This line is to force the prompt of username/password within the different clients.

+For example if you aren't using user/pass or PAM, you can start using your companies email as username and the authy token as password.

+### /etc/authy.conf

 The `/etc/authy.conf` file is needed to match the openvpn users with the Authy ID.

-For example if you aren't using user/pass, you can start using your companies email as username and the authy token as password.

 Giving this case the `/etc/authy.conf` will look like: